wendeee/wendeee/README.md

 ### Hi there 👋, I am Chinwendu (aka wendeee)

+- 👩‍💻 I'm a Applied Biochemistry graduate who's making a switch to tech.
+My tech journey began with self-study and use  of online resources.
+I am currently a Software Engineering student at AltSchool Africa.

 - 🔭 I’m currently working on creating my portfolio website.

 - 🌱 I’m currently honing my skills in preparation for a career as a Backend Engineer.

 - 👯 I’m looking to collaborate on open source projects.